DionMS8/DionMS8/README.md

 ## About Me

 +1.5 years of experience in software development with a strong emphasis on web development with XAMPP stack and MERN stack.
 Participated in the International Collegiate Programming Contest (ICPC) along with 2 hackathons (CARIRI & NSBEHacks) and worked on several personal projects.
 Strong interest in designing and developing software that will provide a user experience that fulfills user needs and stakeholders' expectations with high performance, security, quality, and stability.
-Knowledge of concepts such as Big-O Notation, Data Structures and Algorithms.

 ## Skills and Technologies